geniusrise/docs/docs/index.md

 It seamlessly integrates tasks, state management, data handling, and model versioning, all while supporting diverse infrastructures and user expertise levels.
 With its plug-and-play architecture, Geniusrise empowers teams to build, share, and deploy AI agent workflows across various platforms efficiently.

-Geniusrise also offers a marketplace for the community to list, host and sell their agents. [geniusrise.com](https://coming-soon.com).
+Geniusrise also offers a marketplace for the community to list, host open source agents and sell commercial agents. [geniusrise.com](https://coming-soon.com), coming soon.

 ## Guides